Some inequalities for reversible Markov chains and branching random walks via spectral optimization: Introduction

 Theorem \ref{p:mixequiv} explores the relation between hitting-times, mixing-times and the relaxation-time.
 The hitting-times of a single state are often much larger than the mixing-time (mixing-times are in fact equivalent to hitting-times of large sets \cite{aldous1982some,basu,PS,Olivehit,hermontech,L2}), and so it is interesting to relate hitting times of a BRW with $\gamma=\mathrm{gap}$ to mixing-times.
 As we now explain, the choice $\gamma=\mathrm{gap}$ is natural.
 With this choice, the number of particles grow by a constant factor every $1/\mathrm{gap} $ time units.
 The analog of $1-\mathrm{gap} $ for infinite irreducible reversible chains on a countable state space is the spectral-radius $\rho$ (see e.g., \cite[\S6.2]{LP}).
 It is classical that $\rho \le 1$ and that when $\rho= 1$ a branching random walk with offspring distribution of mean $\mu>1$ is recurrent, while when $\rho< 1$ the critical mean offspring distribution for recurrence of a branching random walk (when the process is conditioned to survive) is $\mu_{\mathrm{c}}=1/\rho $ (e.g.\ \cite{criticalBRW}).
 At $\mu_{\mathrm{c}} $ the number of particle grows by a constant factor every $1 / (1-\rho) $ time units.
 Since $1/\mathrm{gap} $ is the finite setup analog of $1 / (1-\rho) $, we may interpret our BRW as a ``critical BRW".
 It is thus less surprising that such a BRW has interesting connections with the mixing time of the chain.

 Let $\mathcal{T}_x $ be the first time at which state $x$ is visited by a particle.
-The \emph{intersection-time} of two independent BRWs as above (with independent initial distributions, sampled from $ \pi$), denoted by $\mathcal{I}$, is defined to be the first time $t$ at which a particle from one of the two processes visits a state which was previously visited by a particle from the other process.
+The \emph{intersection-time} of two independent BRWs as above, with independent initial distributions, sampled from $ \pi$, denoted by $\mathcal{I}$, is defined to be the first time $t$ at which a particle from one of the two processes visits a state which was previously visited by a particle from the other process.

 The following two theorems and Corollary \ref{cor:BRWcor} refine Theorem \ref{p:mixequiv} and Corollary \ref{cor:corofthm1}.
 We emphasize that the implicit constants below are all independent of the choice of $P$.
-Likewise, in the following two theorems the constants $C_0,C_1$ are positive absolute constants which do not depend on $x$ and $P$.
-We recall that $t_{\pi \to x}=\E_{\pi}[T_x]$ is the expected hitting time of $x$ by the chain (i.e., by a single particle) starting from equilibrium.
+We recall that $t_{\pi \to x}=\E_{\pi}[T_x]$ is the expected hitting time of $x$ by the chain (i.e., by a single particle), starting at equilibrium.

 \begin{maintheorem} In the above setup, with $\gamma$ taken to be the spectral-gap of $P$, we have that